 9. Connecticut Valley Tobacco Museum

-During its peak in the Prohibition years, the tobacco industry laid claim to more than 20,000 acres in the Connecticut Valley.
+During its peak in the Prohibition years, the shade tobacco industry laid claim to more than 20,000 acres in the Connecticut Valley.

-At this newly renovated museum in Northwest Park you can take a look at the valley’s 2,500 years of tobacco growing heritage.
+At this seasonal museum in Northwest Park you can take a look at the valley’s 2,500 years of tobacco growing heritage.
+In the Archive Building the timeline exhibition walks you through this chronology.

 10. Northwest Park Country Fair